microsoft/r-server-hospital-length-of-stay/_includes/step2.md

         SELECT TOP 1000 XXXQUERY HERE

 4. Now she is ready for training the models.
-She creates and executes the script you can find in **XXXFILENAME.R**.

-5. Finally Debra will create and execute **XXXFILENAME.R** to XXXDO SOMETHING *XXXIF NECESSARY: This step may take 10-15 minutes to complete.
-Feel free to skip it if you wish, the data already exists in the SQL database.*
+She creates and executes the following scripts to train and score both a classification model (to predict buckets of times) and regression model (to predict actual number of days).

+    *  **step3_training_evaluation_classification.R**
+    *  **step3_training_evaluation_regression.R**

-6. Debra will now use PowerBI to visualize the recommendations created from her model.
+6. Debra will now use PowerBI to visualize the predictions created from her model.
 She creates the PowerBI Dashboard which you can find in the `{{ site.folder_name }}` directory.
 She uses an ODBC connection to connect to the data, so that it will always show the most recently modeled and scored data, using the [instructions here](Visualize_Results.html).
   <img src="images/XXvisualize.png">.
 If you want to refresh data in your PowerBI Dashboard, make sure to [follow these instructions](Visualize_Results.html) to setup and use an ODBC connection to the dashboard.

 7. A summary of this process and all the files involved is described in more detail [here](data-scientist.html).